-LUC ation Par ticipant Summary: # of women # of men: Total #: Fac ilitator Name(s):Note taker Name: ОВ.
-ECTIVE: To identify protective and risk physical spaces and social assets that affect violence against women.
-Ste os for facilitator: 1) Introduce the purpose of your visit, assess people's interest and availability.
-Explain that you are interested in learning about the places and the reasons that the safety and security of women and girls may be compromised in this community.
-I 2) Request that someone draw a map of the community or desired area.
-3) Some people will naturally reach for a stick and begin tracing on the ground.
+- 1. Introduce the purpose of your visit and assess people's interest and availability.
+Explain that you are interested in learning about the places and the reasons that the safety and security of women and girls may be compromised in this community. - 2.
+Request that someone draw a map of the community or desired area. - 3.
+Some people will naturally reach for a stick and begin tracing a map on the ground.
 Others will look around for paper and pencils.
-Have materials ready to offer, if it is appropriate.
-4) As the map is beginning to take shape, other community members will become involved.
-Give people plenty time and space.
+Have materials ready to offer, if it is appropriate. - 4.
+As the map is beginning to take shape, other community members will become involved.
+Give people plenty of time and space.
 Do not hurry the process.
-As the map takes shape, ask people to pinpoint where women and gir are at risk of various types of violence, such as physical violence, sexual violence, sexual harassment, etc. 5) Wait until people are completely finished before you start asking questions.
+As the map takes shape, ask people to pinpoint where women and girls are at risk of various types of violence, such as physical violence, sexual violence, sexual harassment, etc. - 5.
+Wait until people are completely finished before you start asking questions.
 Then review the visual output and ask questions about why people identified various areas as risk areas, what types of violence women and girls are at risk for in these areas, and what the participants believe are the reasons for this risk.
-Phrase questions as open ended and nonjudgmental.
-Probe often, show interest, let people talk.
-6) Ask people to return to the map(s) and record where women and girls can go for assistance in dealing with violence, both in terms of improving protection to prevent violence but also in terms of receiving services after a violent incident.
-7) Combine and record any visual output, whether it was drawn on the ground or sketched on various sheets of paper Be accurate and include identifying information about the author (place, date, participants' names, if possible.)
-8) Close the exercise by thanking all of the participants for their help and letting them know what will be done with t he information you have collected.
+Phrase questions as open-ended and non-judgmental.
+Probe often, show interest, let people talk. - 6.
+Ask people to return to the map(s) and record where women and girls can go for assistance in dealing with violence, both in terms of improving protection to prevent violence and also in terms of receiving services after a violent incident. - 7.
+Combine and record any visual output, whether it was drawn on the ground or sketched on various sheets of paper.
+Be accurate and include identifying information about the author (place, date, participants' names, if possible). - 8.
+Close the exercise by thanking all of the participants for their help and letting them know what will be done with the information you have collected.

-8 Adapted from RHRC Assessment Guide
+9 Adapted from RHRC Assessment Guide